MicrosoftDocs/azure-docs/articles/machine-learning/how-to-troubleshoot-environments.md

 ### Compile error
 <!--issueDescription-->
-This can happen when there's a failure building a package required for the conda environment due to a compiler error.
+This issue can happen when there's a failure building a package required for the conda environment due to a compiler error.

 **Potential causes:**
 * A package was spelled incorrectly and therefore wasn't recognized
-* There is something wrong with the compiler
+* There's something wrong with the compiler

 **Affected areas (symptoms):**
 * Failure in building environments from UI, SDK, and CLI.